-Location: Gulliot University Center, first floor www.una.edu/leadership-volunteerism
+LOCATION: Gulliot University Center, first floor WEBSITE: una.edu/students • PHONE: 256.765.4248

-Phone: 256-765-4248

 UNA is committed to providing the highest quality of involvement opportunities for students.
-One of the best ways to get involved and impact the campus and community is by volunteering.
-Each semester the Office of Student Engagement works to provide information and opportunities for students to volunteer in the surrounding community and on campus.
-There are also student groups and events that focus on volunteerism such as the Alternative Breaks and Lions Lend a Hand day.
-By volunteering, students are able to give back to their campus and community while developing additional skills, networking with other students, developing a sense of respect and gaining an active citizen mentality.
+One of the best ways to get involved and impact the campus and community is by volunteering to eliminate social issues and create positive change.
+Each semester the Student Engagement Center works to provide information and opportunities for students to get connected in the surrounding community and on campus.
+There are student organizations whose mission is to create active citizens and large scale annual service events such as Lions Lend a Hand, and Martin Luther King Service Day that bring students together to give back to their community while developing leadership skills, networking with other students and community leaders, and utilizing their interests and talents to contribute to the UNA community and around the world.

-All students are encouraged to focus on their leadership skills while at UNA.
-The Student Leadership Consultants (SLCs) work to provide students with opportunities for leadership growth throughout the year.
+All students are encouraged to focus on their leadership skills while at UNA whether it be by getting involved in a student organizations, serving as an Alternative Break Site Leader, or attending a monthly leadership workshops.
+The Student Leadership Consultants (SLCs) are available to provide students with opportunities for leadership growth throughout the year.
 They aim to help students advance in their strengths and build on skills that they can carry with them after graduation.
-Students are also encouraged to get involved in Registered Student Organizations to help advance their talents and cultivate them in preparation for their future careers.
+SLCs are trained to connect students with campus opportunities that fit with their interests, majors, and personalities and that will provide them with unique leadership experiences.

+University Awards

-University Awards Keller Key
+Keller Key